input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     string id = 1; // The key identifier within the DID Document.
     KeyUsage usage = 2; // The key's purpose.
     LedgerData added_on = 5; // (Only present during resolution) The ledger details related to the event that added the key to the DID Document.
-    LedgerData revoked_on = 6; // (Only present during resolution) The ledger details related to the event that revoked the key to the DID Document.
+    LedgerData revoked_on = 6; // (Only present during resolution) The ledger details related to the event that revoked the key from the DID Document.

     // The key's representation.
     oneof key_data {